digipolisantwerp/swagger_aspnetcore/README.md

     });
 ```

-This method adds basic filters and operators that abide the rules set by the [Digipolis API guidelines](https://acpaas-api.digipolis.be#/).
+This method adds basic operator filters that abide the rules set by the [Digipolis API guidelines](https://acpaas-api.digipolis.be#/).
 Make sure to fill in the SwaggerDoc option as this one is not automatically set.

 ## Custom options